ideacrew/ic-web/hugo/content/careers/business-lead.md

 - Operational Readiness management: planning and overseeing execution of operational readiness activities, CMS gate reviews and compliance items
 - Consumer Assistance Center integration: work closely with Consumer Assistance Center vendors to manage marketplace technology platform dependencies such as CRM data and automated application status lookup

-### You will also:
+### You will also

 - Recommend optimization to increase the effectiveness of the team, current processes and engagement models
 - Collaborate on organizational transformation solutions and execution
 - Coordinate and assist in the review, editing and update of new and existing documentation
 - Demonstrate leadership and accountability for not only your work but the team’s work
 - Provide guidance and work leadership to less-experienced business analysts
 - Instill team commitment to company delivery methodologies and practices